Politics of West Bengal: Naxalbari uprising

 In 1967 a peasant uprising broke out in Naxalbari, in northern West Bengal.
 The insurgency was led by hardline district-level CPI(M) leaders Charu Majumdar and Kanu Sanyal.
 The Naxalbari movement was violently repressed by the West Bengal government.
 During the 1970s and 1980s, severe power shortages, strikes and a violent Marxist-Naxalite movement damaged much of the state's infrastructure, leading to a period of economic stagnation.

 The Bangladesh Liberation War of 1971 resulted in the influx of millions of refugees to West Bengal, causing significant strains on its infrastructure.
 The government was credited for handling the refugee crisis fairly well by the International media.
-The 1974 smallpox epidemic killed thousands of people.
-West Bengal politics underwent a major change when the Left Front won the 1977 assembly election, defeating the incumbent Indian National Congress.
-The Left Front, led by Communist Party of India (Marxist), had governed for the state for the subsequent three and a half decades.
+The 1974 smallpox epidemic killed thousands of people at this time.